jmcveigh2209/jmcveigh2209/README.md

 - 👋 Hi, I’m Jacqueline McVeigh.
-I'm a first-year Computer Science student at the University of Chicago.
+I'm a second-year Computer Science student at the University of Chicago.
 - 🩷 I’m interested in data science and machine learning ethics.
-- 🌱 I’m currently learning advanced Python concepts in my CS class, data preparation and analysis in my DS class, and front-end UI techniques on my own.
+- 🌱 I’m currently learning advanced Python and C concepts in my CS classes, data preparation and analysis in my DS classes, and front-end UI techniques on my own.
 - 📫 You can reach me at my email jacqueline.mcveigh@gmail.com
 - 🐝 Pronouns: She/Her
 - ✨ Fun fact: I am a classically trained opera singer!